Updated: Oct 31

 Differences Between Common and Commercial Roofing Systems

-The first major difference between the two styles of roofs is their respective designs.
-Non-commercial roofs are typically smaller with more angles, slopes, pitches and peaks than a commercial property’s roof.
+The primary distinction between these two roof styles is their different roof designs.
+Non-commercial roofs are typically smaller with more angles, slopes, pitches, and peaks than a commercial property’s roof.
 Apart from vents and chimneys, common roofs have minimal openings and, except for those fitted with solar panels, do not have anything directly sitting or installed on the surface.

 The next major difference between these two types of roofing systems is their materials.
 Non-commercial roof construction begins with a plywood base that’s nailed to the home’s rafters.
 Then the plywood is covered with asphalt shingles, ceramic tiles, or wooden shakes to finish the job.